searchspring/snapfu-extension/README.md

 ## License

-Internal Searchspring tool for development use.
+Internal Athos tool for development use.